pottekkat/personal-website/content/posts/changing-beliefs/index.md

 When this question was originally proposed, an overwhelming majority of people, including doctors and medical students from Harvard teaching hospitals, thought the patient in the question had a **95% chance** of actually having the disease when the correct answer is closer to **just 2%**.

 While this question is phrased awkwardly and has some missing data, the reason why people make guesses closer to 95% instead of 2% is because of the counterintuitive nature of probability.
-After all, if the test only has a 5% false positive rate, i.e., incorrectly predicting a person has the disease while they don't, it *feels* reasonable to guess that 95% of the time, the test would correctly guess the person has the disease.
+After all, if the test only has a 5% false positive rate, i.e., incorrectly detecting a person has the disease while they don't, it *feels* reasonable to guess that 95% of the time, the test would correctly detect the person has the disease.

-But even if we assume the test could correctly predict a person has the disease when they actually have the disease with complete certainty, i.e., a 100% true positive rate, the answer is still 2%.
+But even if we assume the test could correctly detect a person has the disease when they actually have the disease with complete certainty, i.e., a 100% true positive rate, the answer is still 2%.
 Let's break down the mathematics to see why.

 Here's what we know: